Artificial Intelligence in LPS

 What should teachers know?

 Ubiquitous – AI is everywhere.
 Every person has access to it.
 There is no way to filter or block students from access.
-AI features are already found within everyday tools, and increasingly so.
+It is already found within everyday tools, and increasingly so.
 Even if it were possible to block AI from LPS devices (which it is not) students would be still able to access it from home devices and/or their phones.

 Undetectable – Students are already using it in all kinds of ways.
 This includes cheating, and we can’t tell if they’re doing so.
 Common AI “detectors” have high false positive rates, are easily fooled, and may contain implicit bias.